Tips for Flossing Your Permanent Retainer

 Make Your Own Threader

 If you don’t have any pre-made floss threaders on hand, you can create your own.
-This technique will work best with permanent retainers bonded to the two end canine teeth since you will be able to more efficiently move the floss around.
-Here is a quick rundown.
+This technique only works with permanent retainers bonded to the two end teeth since you will be able to more efficiently move the floss around.
+Here is a quick rundown: